Available interactions

 # - for 'y' scale, zero is frozen (i.e. panning stretches bars up and down)

-# so we need to unfreeze this parameter is modify it
+# so we need to unfreeze this parameter to modify it

-# - for 'width', there is one more parameter that needs to be modified
+# - for 'width', there is one more parameter that determines the width of the bar

 set_scale("plot2", "x", zero = 0, one = 1) |>